-Currently I lead UX & UI work at the Institute for Quantitative Social Science at Harvard University and teach interaction and information design courses at Northeastern University.
+Currently I lead UX & UI efforts on product development projects at the Institute for Quantitative Social Science at Harvard University and teach interaction and information design courses at Northeastern University.
 Previously, I co-owned Nimble Partners, a UX design consulting firm.

 Defining content and structure for a custom Home page and supporting sites for Harvard Dataverse